IamGuangZe/PigeonOwO/README.md

 ## Credits & Acknowledgements
 I have studied and learned from the following open-source repositories.
-I sincerely appreciate their contribution to the community and for making their code available for learning:
+I sincerely appreciate their contribution to the community and for making their code available for learning.
+**The order is not indicative of ranking.**

 - [CCBlueX/LiquidBounce](https://github.com/CCBlueX/LiquidBounce/tree/b100)
 - [SkidderMC/FDPClient](https://github.com/SkidderMC/FDPClient)